toronto-riichi-club/toronto-riichi-club.github.io/_posts/2025-08-01-toronto-riichi-open-results.md

 ## Seatings

-Seatings for the first 6 hanchan are outlined below.
+Seatings for the first 6 hanchan were set before the tournament.
-Seatings for Hanchan 7 and 8 will be calculated on Day 2.
+Seatings for Hanchan 7 and 8 were calculated on Day 2.

 <details>
 <summary>